GarretOS/garretos.github.io/_posts/2026-02-26-learning-ai-engineering-backwards-on-purpose.md

 It's easy to consume courses, going from one tutorial to another.
 But that progress bar doesn't mean anything if you forget everything right away.

-Using [NotebookLM](https://notebooklm.google.com/), I produced summaries, slide decks and mindmaps from the course material.
+Using [NotebookLM](https://notebooklm.google.com/), I produced summaries, slide decks and mind maps from the course material.
 I also made some quizzes to test whether I understood the concepts from what I watched.

 ![NotebookLM workspace showing sources and study guides](/assets/img/posts/learning-ai-backwards-section1/notebooklm-workspace.png)
 _This is what active learning looks like.
 The course videos are the input and the synthesis, mind maps, and study guides are the output._